cherry-1729-9090/KIRANA-TXN-SERVICES/README.md

 ## Caching

 To enhance performance, caching can be enabled for frequently accessed data, such as transaction reports.

+In here caching was implemented as to keep the currency conversion rates of different currency types, and the cache is refreshed for every 1 hour as the currency rates are volatile.

 Currently, the project uses **Spring Boot's Caching** abstraction for managing cache, which can be configured further based on requirements.